sangokey/minesweeper/README.md

 Both files have to be in the same folder to run the pygame successfully.

-## Instructions
+## Program Instructions
-To run the game in the terminal, you need to install pygame if you don't have it installed.
+To run the game in the terminal, you need to install **pygame** if you don't have it installed.

 **From the pygame.org website:**
 The best way to install pygame is with the pip tool (which is what python uses to install packages).